inrialearninglab/ai4t/docs/O1-Mooc/module-2-what-is-meant-by-ai/2-2-lets-test-our-first-program/2-2-1a-tutorial-lets-test-our-first-program.en.md

 In this tutorial are inserted 7 very short pedagogical videos which make the tutorials usable with an audience of high school (or secondary school) students if desired.

-## Infos :
-This tutorial does not store any personal data.
+**Note**: This tutorial does not store any personal data.
 The images are processed locally on the user's machine.
-It can be used with the following browsers : Edge, Chrome, Mozilla, Safari, Opera
+It can be used with the following browsers: Edge, Chrome, Mozilla, Safari, Opera

 Go ahead and train an AI!